pnpm/action-setup/README.md

 If `run_install` is a YAML string representation of either an object or an array, pnpm will execute every install commands.

+If any `run_install` is not falsy, and `store_prune` is not set to `false`, `pnpm store prune` will be executed after all install commands have been executed.
+This is to ensure the pnpm store is pruned before caching.

 #### `run_install.recursive`

 **Optional** (_type:_ `boolean`, _default:_ `false`) Whether to use `pnpm recursive install`.